Is Nepal Open for Tourism?

 • Mandipa Itani

-Nepal tourism, Nepal is considered as one of the safer countries than most other countries around the globe, due to the religious nature of the people and their natural kindness.
+Nepal tourism, Nepal is considered one of the safer countries than most other countries around the globe, due to the religious nature of the people and their natural kindness.
 Nepalese people are very kind, lovely, and helpful, they show lots of respect and make you feel like your own home.
-Over the past ten years, Nepal Has enjoyed a growing fascination to visit from travelers from all over the world but in the past two years, every business in Nepal is distracted by the pandemic.
-Finally, it came to end and everything is going back on their track.
+Over the past ten years, Nepal Has enjoyed a growing fascination from travelers from all over the world but in the past two years, every business in Nepal is distracted by the pandemic.
+Finally, it came to an end and everything was going back on track.

-The decision to travel is your choice and you are responsible for your safety while travailing abroad.
-Nepal Hiking Trek takes the safety and security of its client very seriously and provides credible and timely information in our article to enable you to make well-informed decisions regarding your travel to Nepal.
+The decision to travel is your choice and you are responsible for your safety while traveling abroad.
+Nepal Hiking Trek takes the safety and security of its clients very seriously and provides credible and timely information in our article to enable you to make well-informed decisions regarding your travel to Nepal.

 Nepal and Nepalese are guided by the famous quote “Athi Devo Vabh” which means Guest is another incarnation of God.
-This reason made Nepalese treat Guests or foreigners treks like they are god and welcoming god in their home.
+This reason made Nepalese treat Guests or foreigners treks like they were gods and welcoming gods into their homes.
 People are very hospitable.
-The Nepalese peoples are very welcoming.
+The Nepalese people are very welcoming.

 Table of Content